The Good Guide to Fast Food

 Many of us are guilty of a Starbucks trip at least once a day.
 After all, there is one basically on every corner of every city.
 With a newly expanded food menu it's now possible to get a healthier meal with your cup of joe.

 - Skinny beverages.
 There are a few small things you can do to cut down the calories in that caramel macchiato.
 When ordering a specialty coffee, ask for skim milk to avoid the fat and calories that come from regular whole milk.
 The majority of Starbucks flavoured syrups come with a sugar-free option so ask for those.
+If you don’t prefer the sugar-free counterpart or if this is not available, simply ask for fewer pumps of your favourite syrup.
+Oftentimes, you do not even realize the difference in taste!
 Remember, don’t just cut out the things you love, make small modifications to keep yourself on track.

 - Bistro boxes.
 Starbucks introduced these to offer customers more wholesome options for complete meals.
 They are suitable for an on-the-go meal or a power snack during the day.
-Each box contains a variety of whole grains, proteins, fruits and vegetables, with a balance of essential nutrients such as carbohydrates and fat all packed into one box.
+Each box contains a variety of whole grains, proteins, fruits and vegetables, with a balance of essential nutrients such as carbohydrates, protein, fat, and fibre all packed into one box.
 All of these things are important to include in our meals everyday to stay satisfied and energized.

 Click here to learn more about Starbucks’ food options.

 Tim Hortons has come a long way from the days of just coffee and donuts.
 They have become a popular destination for daily meals and snacks.